Ruchira Gupta

-Ruchira Gupta is a journalist and activist.
+Ruchira Gupta is an Indian journalist and activist.
 She is the founder of Apne Aap, a non-governmental organisation that works for women's rights and the eradication of sex trafficking.

 Journalism and UN career

 Gupta began her career as a journalist, working for The Telegraph Newspaper (Kolkata, India), The Sunday Observer (Kolkata, India), Business India Magazine (Delhi, India), and British Broadcasting Corporation (BBC) South Asia (Delhi, India).
 During her journalism career, she extensively covered women's rights, armed struggles in the north-east of India, caste conflict, and minority issues.
 She continues to write extensively on sex trafficking and women's rights issues for Open Democracy, Pass Blue, CNN, Times of India, The Hindu, The Guardian, among others.

 She then moved on to the United Nations, where she worked with the governments of Iran, Nepal, Thailand, Cambodia, Laos, Vietnam, Myanmar, Indonesia, Kosovo, and the Philippines.
 She supported some of these countries to develop National Action Plans and laws against human trafficking.
 She has written two manuals on combating trafficking for law enforcement and prosecutors, supported by UNODC and UNIFEM.
 Gupta also served as a UNICEF contact in October 2000 for the first-ever gathering of Messengers of Peace (Goodwill Ambassadors).